nzambello/voltocli/README.md

 This will create a new addon and will configure your Volto project to use it.

-**Attention**: you will need to create the repository before in order to have a URL and pushing a first commit.
+**WARNING**: you will need to create the repository before in order to have a URL and pushing a first commit.

 [![asciicast](https://asciinema.org/a/320869.svg)](https://asciinema.org/a/320869)